quii/Springer-Research/readme.md

 # Features to do (prioritized)

+- Chat needs to scroll to the bottom all the time!

 - Dont hide previous chat transcript when a user leaves

 - Stop duplicate tags

+- Order by most recently added

 - Validation on the inputs